JWambaugh/webull/README.md

 ## Disclaimer

 This is an unofficial API wrapper.
 Use at your own risk.
 The authors are not responsible for any financial losses incurred through use of this software.

+## Acknowledgements

+- **[@tedchou12](https://github.com/tedchou12)** - Creator of the original [webull Python library](https://github.com/tedchou12/webull) which this Rust implementation is based on.
+The Python library's clean design and comprehensive API coverage made this port possible.

 ## Contributing